Getting to Know Your Neighborhood: Chinatown

 681–683 Washington St.

 Henry Hobson Richardson—the influential architect responsible for Trinity Church in Copley Square—completed this building in 1875, and it’s a must-see for anyone with a passion for architecture.
 A reflection of the constantly changing neighborhood, the Hayden Building has housed everything from pharmacies to tailor shops to adult movie theaters over the past century.
-After falling into a state of disrepair, the building has undergone a series of renovations (while still maintaining its historic façade) and is now the site of loft-style apartments, with a wig store on the bottom floor.
+After falling into a state of disrepair, the building has undergone a series of renovations in recent years (while still maintaining its historic façade) and is now the site of loft-style apartments, with a wig store on the bottom floor.
 Richardson, who also designed the State Capitol building in Albany, N.Y., was one of the most influential architects working in 19th-century America.

 Pho Pasteur